Risk Factors Dashboard

 Although we manage our growth and development activities to help reduce such risks, we cannot assure that our present or future growth and development activities will perform in accordance with our expectations.
 Our inability to expand in accordance with our plans or to manage the risks associated with our growth could have a material adverse effect on our results of operations and financial condition.

+The overall combination of the Jack in the Box and Del Taco businesses may also result in material unanticipated problems, expenses, liabilities, competitive responses and impacts, and loss of customer and other business relationships.
 The overall combination of ours and Del Taco’s business may also result in material unanticipated problems, expenses, liabilities, competitive responses and impacts, and loss of customer and other business relationships.
-The difficulties of combining the operations of the companies, include, among others:
+The difficulties of combining the operations include, among others:

 difficulties in integrating operations and systems, including intellectual property and communications systems, administrative and information technology infrastructure, supplier and vendor arrangements and financial reporting and internal control systems;

-challenges in conforming standards, controls, procedures and accounting and other policies, business cultures and compensation structures between the two companies;
+challenges in conforming standards, controls, procedures and accounting policies and business cultures;

 alignment of key performance measurements may result in a greater need to communicate and manage clear expectations while we work to integrate and align policies and practices;